SpaceX delivers AI robot, ice cream, mice to space station

 "Looking forward to some really exciting weeks ahead as we unload the science and get started on some great experiments," Arnold told Mission Control minutes after snaring the Dragon.

-When informed it was the 30th cargo ship to be captured by the station's robot arm, Arnold said, "It's hard to believe ... how far we've come.
+When informed it was the 30th cargo ship capture by the space station's robot arm, Arnold said, "It's hard to believe ... how far we've come.
 It's quite an accomplishment."

 Most of those visiting vessels have been provided by private U.S. companies hired by NASA to keep the space station well stocked.